Skip to main content

 }

 We added a second transformer of the type SQLDfsTransformer.
 It's SQL Code references the result of the first transformer: btl-connected-airports (remember the underscores, so btl_connected_airports in SparkSQL).
-SDL will execute these transformations in the order you defined them, which allows you to chain them together, like we have done.
+SDLB will execute these transformations in the order you defined them, which allows you to chain them together, like we have done.

 In the second SQL-Code, we join the result of the first SQL again with int_airports, but this time using estdepartureairport as key to get the name and coordinates of the departures airport, Bern Airport.
-We also renamed these columns so that they are distinguishable from the names and coordinates of the arrival airports.
-Finally, we put the result into a DataObject called btl-departures-arrivals-airports.
+We can this as a description of the transformer, so it is available as metadata later.

 Define output object